rafa204/EE5239_project/EE5239_project/README.md

 to you weights and biases account, as the results are logged there.
 Change the wandb.init configurations to what is needed.
 The most important command line parameters are as follows:

---name: name of the folder to which results are saved, and/or name of wandb run
+--name: name of the folder to which results are saved, and/or name of wandb run <br>
 --peft: "None", "lora", "dora", "pissa" or "galore".
-These are the peft algorithms tested
+These are the peft algorithms tested <br>
---lr: learning rate
+--lr: learning rate  <br>
---batch_size: batch size
+--batch_size: batch size  <br>
---LR_sch: 0 or 1, whether to use Cosine annealing lr scheduler
+--LR_sch: 0 or 1, whether to use Cosine annealing lr scheduler   <br>
---lora_rank: rank parameter for low-rank fine tuning algorithms.
+--lora_rank: rank parameter for low-rank fine tuning algorithms. <br>
---wandb_group: name of weights and biases group to save results to
+--wandb_group: name of weights and biases group to save results to <br>